Even more places to visit

 Dashto.com - Tools tools tools... used tools and many watch parts at great prices

 The Watch Tech - Vintage Watch Restoration and Repair.
 A one-stop shop that can take in your trashy watch and return it back a treasure.
 You don't run across many watch repair outfits that will publish their rates.
 Matt puts his rates right there in front of you like a menu.
 His gallery does a great job of showing what Matt can do to a watch from pocket watches to Chronographs.
 You'll notice his membership in the NAWCC and the AWCI right on this main webpage.
-I push newcomers into joining both of these organizations.
 Matt's doing his part to make the watch collecting world better, one watch at a time.

-Watchmaker.net - One of the few guys that will vibrate a new hairspring for you, a dying art.
+Watchmaker.net - One of the few folks that will vibrate a new hairspring for you, a dying art.
 Top of the line watch repair, doesn't get any better.
 NAWCC School of Horology Director.